 Defending Defenders, Rejecting Criminalisation

 Across Latin America and other regions of the global South, communities are organising in resistance to extractivism and the devastating impacts it has on their lives and livelihoods.
-Often this is met with further violence, legal repression and criminalisation, or even murder.
+Often this is met with further violence, legal repression and criminalization, or even murder.
 Accompanying and working to defend those who put their bodies on the line to protect their territories, communities and environment is an urgent responsibility.

 Our anti-corporate work involves building effective relationships with frontline communities in Latin America in order to understand their needs and priorities, and promote regional dialogue and exchange.
-We combine this accompaniment with research and international solidarity campaigning with others in the global North to target centres of power and hold extractive corporations accountable.
+We combine this accompaniment with research and international solidarity campaigning with others in the global North to target centers of power and hold extractive corporations accountable.

 There can be no ‘clean’ energy infrastructure that does not address the social injustice, power relations and violence at the heart of our global economy.
 Understanding and challenging the role of corporations is essential to doing this.
-For these reasons, TerraJusta stands with Global South communities, workers and other impacted peoples around the world for a Just Transition.
+For these reasons, TerraJusta stands with Global South communities, workers and other impacted peoples around the world in their calls for a Just Transition.